• Skip to primary navigation

 Notes

 Here's a stellar recipe to use fresh pesto, Four P Salad, it's delicious and perfect next to grilled burgers, chicken or as a side dish any time.
 Are you on the lookout for a good pasta sauce?
 You must try my Tomato-Cream Sauce.
 Like this pesto recipe, it's super easy to make and despite having "cream" in the name, don't worry about calorie overload.
 It's a cream sauce that's actually light on the cream, but heavy on flavor from fire-roasted tomatoes.
+Or if you are in the mood for pizza, top it with Creamy Garlic Parmesan Pizza Sauce.
+A white pizza sauce that's unique, creamy and delicious.

 Nutrition